Roots-Homes/take-home-starter-code/README.md

 - State management may be necessary.
 Use any library if needed or store in local `useState`.
 - I've supplied you with a **Mapbox API token** should you choose to create a map component
 - You can use built-in fetch/Axios for API requests or use Tanstack query
-- I genuinely do not care if you use our
+- I genuinely do not care if you use the same libraries we use or if you use ones you are more comfortable with.

 ### Getting Started

 **Pre-Setup:**